Skip to main content

 The Non-Domestic Rating (Small Business Relief) (Wales) Order 2015 makes provision for rates relief for small businesses.
 Full details including the eligibility criteria, the exceptions, the procedural requirements and the relevant rates reliefs are available from the billing authority.

-The scheme aims to provide support for eligible occupied properties by offering a discount of 50% on non-domestic rates bills for such properties.
-The scheme will apply to all eligible businesses, however the relief will be subject to a cap in the amount each business can claim across Wales.
+The relief will apply to all eligible businesses, subject to a cap on the amount each business can claim across Wales.
 The total amount of relief available is £110,000 across all properties occupied by the same business.
-All businesses are required to make a declaration that the amount of relief they are seeking across Wales does not exceed this cap, when applying to individual local authorities.
+All businesses are required to make a declaration when applying to individual local authorities, confirming that the amount of relief they are seeking across Wales does not exceed this cap.